AndGem/OsmToRoadGraph/README.md

 <img src="https://raw.githubusercontent.com/AndGem/OsmToRoadGraph/master/examples/pycgr-to-png/bremen.png" width="350">

-For details on how image was generated take a look into the [examples folder](https://github.com/AndGem/OsmToRoadGraph/tree/master/examples/pycgr-to-png).
+For details on how the image was generated take a look into the [examples folder](https://github.com/AndGem/OsmToRoadGraph/tree/master/examples/pycgr-to-png).

 ### Description

-With this tool the data is being converted into easily parsable plaintext files that can be used by any application for further processing.
-For each transportation network type two output files are generated.
-One file contains the nodes (with coordinates), and the network edges, with length, direction and maximum speed (according to chosen network type).
-The second file contains street names that could be extracted for all edges contained in the first file.
+With this tool, osm data can be converted into easily parsable plaintext files that can be used by any application for further processing.
+The program generates with default input parameters two output files.
+One file contains the nodes (with coordinates), and the network edges with length, direction, and maximum speed (according to chosen network type).
+The second file contains street names for all edges for which the data is available.

-As additional feature, and to make interaction easier, it is now supported to output networkx json to directly work with the output graph in networkx (or a library that supports the file format).
+As an additional feature, and to make interaction easier, since version 0.5 OsmToRoadGraph supports to produce output in a [networkx json](https://networkx.github.io/documentation/stable/reference/readwrite/json_graph.html?highlight=json#module-networkx.readwrite.json_graph).

 ### Requirements